 International Cooperation

-Indonesia’s primary donor is the People’s Republic of China, whereas American and European cooperation has stagnated in recent years.
-Overall, the government has a road map for utilizing international cooperation to further its development, but this road map no longer includes support for good governance but rather for technological cooperation.
-Foreign sociopolitical organizations such as the German foundations for political education (Konrad Adenauer Stiftung, Friedrich Ebert Stiftung, etc.) find it increasingly difficult to work in Indonesia since the government severely limits their cooperation topics and choice of local partner organizations.
+Indonesia’s primary donor is the People’s Republic of China, while American and European cooperation has stagnated in recent years.
+Overall, the government has a road map for using international cooperation to further its development, but this road map replaces support for good governance with support for technological cooperation.

 Effective use of support